Roadhog360/CorePresence/README.md

 ---

 ### How do I use it?
-Be sure you have Java installed on your computer.
+- Be sure you have Java installed on your computer.
 At least Java 8 is required.
-You can then simply run the jar with Java.
+- You can then simply run the jar with Java
-To open the jar with logging, open PowerShell, CMD or your preferred terminal.
+- To open the jar with logging, open PowerShell, CMD or your preferred terminal.
 Make sure it is in the same directory the jar is in, then type `java -jar <jarname>.jar`.
 Where `<jarname>` should be replaced with the jar's name (Example: `CorePresence-alpha2.jar`)
-Open Omega Strikers on your PC, then simply set your Discord game status to "`Omega Strikers CorePresence`".
+- Open Omega Strikers on your PC, then simply set your Discord game status to "`Omega Strikers CorePresence`".

 ---